dstackai/dstack/docs/docs/reference/cli/ls.md

 The following arguments are optional:

--  `--project PROJECT` – (Optional) The name of the Hub project to execute the command for
+-  `--project PROJECT` – (Optional) The name of the project to execute the command for
 - `-r`, `--recursive` – (Optional) Show all files recursively
 - `SEARCH_PREFIX` – (Optional) Show files starting with prefix